mouadenna/Reddit-comm-radar/README.md

 ### 4. Start the Reddit Producer

-In a new terminal, start streaming Reddit data:
+In a new terminal, start streaming Reddit data into Kafka:

 ```bash
 python kafka/reddit-producer.py